avalokkumar/developer-notes/security_vulnerabilities.md

 * **Nessus:** A vulnerability scanner that can detect security issues in web applications, as well as other components of the network infrastructure.

 These are just a few examples of the many tools and frameworks available for identifying security vulnerabilities in web applications.
-It's important to note that no single tool can identify all possible vulnerabilities, and it's often necessary to use multiple tools and manual testing to ensure comprehensive coverage.
+No single tool can identify all possible vulnerabilities, and it's often necessary to use multiple tools and manual testing to ensure comprehensive coverage.